 Freekeh Vegetable Bowl

 I love having leftovers from dinners so I can mix and match different foods and get creative with different textures and flavors for lunch the next day.
-One recent afternoon I had some leftover cooked freekeh (I often batch cook a grain or seed so that we have it all week) plus cauliflower and Brussels sprouts, so I put it all in a bowl, whipped up a tahini dressing and voila!
+One recent afternoon I had some leftover cooked freekeh (I often batch cook a grain or seed so that we have it all week) plus cauliflower and brussels sprouts, so I put it all in a bowl, whipped up a tahini dressing, and voila!
 I had an amazing lunch.

 • Prep Time: 15 minutes